therealxearonix/guess-a-capital/README.md

 # guess a capital
-Console game where you should guess a capital of given country.
+Game where you should guess a capital of given country.

 In game there is 3 difficult levels:
 - Easy